 WEATHER IN BANAUE

-Rain showers in the morning with numerous thunderstorms developing in the afternoon.
-High around 30C.
-Winds WSW at 10 to 15 km/h.
-Chance of rain 80%.
+Partly cloudy skies during the morning hours will give way to occasional showers in the afternoon.
+High 28C.
+Winds NW at 10 to 15 km/h.
+Chance of rain 40%.

 Banaue is a town on the Cordillera mountain range in the north of the island of Luzon, in the Philippines.
 It is widely known as the site of the UNESCO World Heritage Site, the Batad Rice Terraces and Bangaan Rice Terraces.